april-knights/Government/Articles of Governance/Constitution.md

 1. The Grandmaster is voted in by the consent of our order by a popular vote.
 2. To be eligible to run for Grandmaster, a candidate must both have the rank of Captain or higher, and have participated in two full campaigns.
 3. Additionally, a candidate cannot nominate themselves, and must have another Knight nominate them for the position and a second Knight to second that nomination.
 Only then can the nominee accept and register as a candidate for election.
-4. The Grandmaster shall serve a term lasting from the moment they are sworn in until the next April event is finished.
+4. The Grandmaster shall serve a term lasting from the moment they are sworn in until the next Grandmaster election begins.

 ### Section 3 - Powers
 1. The Grandmaster has full authority to declare war and negotiate all treaties during times of both peace and war.